Sétimo Sentido: Plot

 Moroccan Luana Camará returns to Brazil to try to recover her fortune stolen by the Rivoredo family.
 In the past, Antônio Rivoredo transferred the assets of Luana's parents to his name when they were forced into exile due to political problems.
 The Camará family's assets, however, were never returned.
 Tião Bento, Antônio's right-hand man, was the mastermind behind the scams against the Camará family.
 After the old man's death, Tião wants to take over the family's companies and money, becoming Luana's main antagonist.
 With a dubious and seductive character, he has a curious habit: he keeps a shoe from every woman he seduces.

 However, Tião Bento faces opposition from Sandra Rivoredo, Antônio's eldest daughter, who is ready to replace her father in the business.
 She is the president of the family's industries and does everything she can to remove Tião from the management of the company.
 Good-natured and responsible, Sandra even gives up her personal life for the sake of business.
 Another Rivoredo crosses Luana's path: Rudi, Sandra's brother, with whom she falls in love.
 However, the path is not clear, as he is married to the possessive Helenice.
 Rudi is also swayed by Luana, which ends up worsening his relationship with her.
 Unmotivated amidst so many obstacles, Luana decides to return to Morocco.

-Luana, who had already been showing signs of paranormal activity, such as visions of future situations, ends up undergoing a radical transformation: she takes on the personality of the late Italian actress Priscila Capricce through mediumship and reappears in Brazil, causing everyone to be astonished.
+Luana, who had already been showing signs of paranormal activity, such as visions of future situations, ends up undergoing a radical transformation: she takes on the personality of the late Italian actress Priscila Capricce through mediumship and reappears in Brazil, astonishing everyone.
 Extroverted, sensual and bubbly, Priscila is nothing like Luana, except physically.
 Her spirit possesses Luana's body with the intention of finding her missing daughter and fulfilling a promise made in a past incarnation of both.
 Priscila manages to seduce Tião Bento and the two end up getting married.
 At certain moments, however, Priscila's spirit leaves Luana's body.

 Tião Bento does not understand the sudden changes in his wife's behavior, whom he believes to be Priscila.
 Upon discovering that Priscila Capricce had died and that his wife is actually Luana Camará, Tião is willing to help her, revealing that he has always loved Luana, becoming her greatest ally and protector.
 To recover her assets, Luana enlists the help of Danilo Mendes, who obtains access to documents that prove that the Camará family is the legitimate owner of the Rivoredo family's assets and files a lawsuit claiming Luana's assets.
 On the day of the trial, Luana returns to being Priscila and Tião Bento's testimony gives Luana the upper hand.